ryantoddgarza/ryantoddgarza/src/pages/posts/the-ashtanga-of-patanjali/index.md

 “In Raja-Yoga...the method adopted for bringing about changes in consciousness is based essentially on the control of the mind by the Will and the gradual suppression of the Citta-Vṛttis...So the Yogi must eliminate completely the disturbances which arise from the physical body before he tries to tackle the problem of the mind itself.”[^6]

-And the Tibetan Yogi Milarepa explains, “I have understood that this material body, made of flesh and blood along with mental consciousness, is gathered together by the twelve chains of cause and effect – one of which is volition – originating from ignorance.
+And the Tibetan Yogi Milarepa explains, “I have understood that this material body, made of flesh and blood along with mental consciousness, is gathered together by the twelve chains of cause and effect—one of which is volition—originating from ignorance.
 This body is the blessed vessel for those fortunate beings who wish for freedom, but it also leads sinners into the lower realms.
 I understand that in this body lies the vital choice between enormous profit and loss, relating to eternal happiness or misery on the border between good and evil…”[^7]

 B.K.S.
-Iyengar comments that perfection of āsana brings about the divine union of puruṣa and prakṛti through the unifying of the various sheaths of body and self.[^8]
+Iyengar comments that perfection of _āsana_ brings about the divine union of puruṣa and prakṛti through the unifying of the various sheaths of body and self.[^8]

-#### Pranayama
+#### Pranayama - prana control

 (YS 2.49-53)

-February 10, 2020
+_Prāṇāyāma_ is often seen translated as "breath control."
+This is fine as an elementary explanation but lacks the depth of its intent.
+The breath is merely our most visceral experience of _prāṇa_ in the body and therefore the gross mechanism used.

+_Prāṇa_ is a word that has no definitive equivalent in English.
+It can be conceptualized as the infinite and omnipresent manifesting power or energy in the universe.
+In a dualistic framework, it is the counterpart to _ākāśa_—the infinite, omnipresent material of the universe.

-Spoke with my teacher Noah Williams.
-When I asked about the best time to do prāṇāyāma Noah said that Guruji taught to wait 20 minutes after āsana, no sooner, and that prāṇāyāma is only to be practiced during Brahma Muhūrta, approximately one and a half hours before sunrise.
-The air is coolest and most oxygenated since the trees and plants “exhale” at this time.
-Noah then added that prāṇāyāma before āsana is an option.
-When asked if he teaches prāṇāyāma, Noah responded that he makes people wait 20 years before teaching prāṇāyāma.
-After 30 years it can become a focus and after 40 years it can take priority over āsana.
-For the first 40 years āsana is priority. “Āsana _is_ prāṇāyāma if you do āsana correctly.
-If you cheat in āsana then prāṇāyāma will cause lots of anxiety.”
+On February 10, 2020, I spoke with my teacher Noah Williams about the best time to do _prāṇāyāma_.
+Noah said that Guruji taught to wait 20 minutes after _āsana_—no sooner—and that _prāṇāyāma_ is only to be practiced during Brahma Muhūrta—approximately one and a half hours before sunrise when the air is coolest and most oxygenated since the trees and plants “exhale” at this time.
+Noah added that _prāṇāyāma_ before _āsana_ is also an option.
+When I asked if he teaches prāṇāyāma, Noah responded that he makes people practice 20 years of _āsana_ before teaching _prāṇāyāma_.
+After 30 years it can become a focus and after 40 years it can take priority over _āsana_.
+For the first 40 years, _āsana_ should be priority.
+He said, “Āsana _is_ prāṇāyāma when done correctly.
+If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.”

+> Āsana is prāṇāyāma when done correctly.
+If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.
+> <cite>— Noah Williams</cite>

-#### Pratyahara
+#### Pratyahara - abstraction

 (YS 2.54-55)

+The withdrawal of the senses.

-#### Dharana
+#### Dharana - concentration

 (YS 3.1)

+Holding the mind on a single point.

-#### Dhyana
+#### Dhyana - contemplation

 (YS 3.2)

+A state of meditation.

-#### Samadhi
+#### Samadhi - absorption

 (YS 3.3)

+A merging with the object of meditation.

 ### The Three Paths